Formation BioBD Platform Vision

 We started by documenting how BD was actually operating: scattered spreadsheets, email threads, conference notes, and constant meetings.
 This revealed the core challenges — no single source of truth, limited visibility, and evaluation that often stretched across days.

-Establishing a Baseline System
+Establish a Baseline System

 2